cis-ds/course-site/content/homework/debugging-rmarkdown/index.md

 # Rubric

 Needs improvement: The R script has not been successfully fixed.
-The broken R Markdown document still does not knit.
+The broken Quarto document still does not knit.
 You manually generated each country's report.

 Satisfactory: Solid effort.
 Hits all the elements.
 No clear mistakes.
 Easy to follow (both the code and the output).
 Nothing spectacular, either bad or good.

 Excellent: Repository contains a detailed `README.md` explaining how the files in the repo should be executed.
-Broken R Markdown document successfully knits.
+Broken Quarto document successfully knits.
 Used iterative operations to generate each country's HIV profile.